-Exercises to Avoid
+Exercises to Avoid After a C-Section

 Either way, with a c-section, it is important to be gentle as your body forms scar tissue and heals itself over the coming months.

 Your core muscles are engaged during most forms of exercise, but you should avoid the following motions or exercises in the months after a c-section: